ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 | `auto-define-custom-elements` | A component and its children will be automatically defined with the `CustomElementRegistry` when the component's module is imported.                                                                                                                                                                                                                                                                      |
 | `single-export-module`        | All component and custom element definition helper functions will be exported from the `index.js` file in the output directory (see [Defining Exported Custom Elements](#defining-exported-custom-elements) for more information on this file's purpose).
 This file can be used as the root module when distributing your component library, see [below](#distributing-custom-elements) for more details. |

-> Note: At this time, components created not using JSX may not be automatically
-> defined.
-This is a known limitation of the API and users should be aware of
+> Note: At this time, components created not using JSX may not be automatically defined.
+This is a known limitation of the API and users should be aware of it.

-> it
+### dir

+_default: `'dist/components'`_

+This config option allows you to change the output directory where the compiled output for this output target will be written.

+### empty

+_default: `true`_

+If `true`, this config option will remove the contents of the [output directory](#dir) before writing the new build output.

 ### generateTypeDeclarations

+_default: `true`_

 By default, Stencil will generate type declaration files (`.d.ts` files) as a part of the `dist-custom-elements` output target through the `generateTypeDeclarations` field on the target options.
 Type declaration files will be placed in the `dist/types` directory in the root of a Stencil project.
 At this time, this output destination is not able to be configured.

 Setting this flag to `false` will not generate type declaration files for the `dist-custom-elements` output target.

-This flag defaults to `true` when omitted from a Stencil configuration file.

 > When set to generate type declarations, Stencil respects the export behavior selected via `customElementsExportBehavior` and generates type declarations specific to the content of that file.

+### inlineDynamicImports

+_default: `false`_

+Setting this flag to `true` will trigger inline dynamic imports for the under-the-hood Rollup bundle output.
+For more information, see [Rollup's documentation](https://rollupjs.org/guide/en/#outputinlinedynamicimports) for this option.

+### includeGlobalScripts

+_default: `false`_

+Setting this flag to `true` will include global scripts in the bundle and execute them once the bungle entry point in loaded.

 ## Making Assets Available